lockedatapublished/itsalocke/content/company/customtraining.md

 - The Foundation level teaches a the pre-requisite skills to be able to perform tasks in this area.
 This is usually a good fit for people who might be cross-training from a non-technical background and need additional concepts they might not yet have gained.
 It's also good for people who want to understand the technology but won't necessarily use the skills.
 - The Beginner level is for people who have some technical experience and are looking to acquire start skills in the area or might only use the skills irregularly.
 - The Intermediate level is for people who have already started building their skills and who are likely to use the skill most days.
-- The Advanced level is great for people who will sue this skill day to day and find themselves dealing with sophisticated challenges.
+- The Advanced level is great for people who will use this skill day to day and find themselves dealing with sophisticated challenges.
-- The Executive level isn't aimed at teaching the skills and instead focuses on the high level process, technology, and managing people who perform this task.
+- The Executive level isn't aimed at teaching the skills and instead focuses on the high-level process, technology, and managing people who perform this task.

 By using levels that take a day, it becomes much easier to build a course that suits your specific needs, at the level you need, and that lasts an easy to calculate duration.